 Colmar, France – Colmar is a fairytale town, and it turns into something truly magical during Christmas.
-The little cobbled streets will be full of light and beautiful Christmas decorations and will host 65 stalls.
-Don’t forget to sip some hot chocolate and keep yourself warm!
+The narrow cobbled streets will be full of light and beautiful Christmas decorations, as well as 65 stalls.
+Don’t forget to sip some hot chocolate to keep warm!

-Dresden, Germany – A total of 11 different Christmas markets, Dresden is the ultimate Christmas playground.
-Each of the 11 markets boasts a different theme, from a medieval market to a ski one.
+Dresden, Germany – With a total of 11 different Christmas markets, Dresden is the ultimate Christmas playground.
+Each of the markets boasts a different theme, from a medieval market to a ski one.
 The entire city is in full Christmas mode, with Christmas tales being shown in the city’s theatres and museums that host special exhibitions.
-Even the boats are decorated with lights along the Elbe.
+Even the boats are decorated with lights along the Elbe!

-London, England – Hyde Parks’ winter wonderland is truly the most magical Christmas destination you can imagine.
-You can find a giant Farris wheel, a magical ice kingdom, a Christmas circus, and a huge outdoors ice rink alongside countless winter stalls.
+London, England – Hyde Park’s Winter Wonderland is truly the most magical Christmas celebration you can imagine.
+You can find a giant Ferris wheel, a magical ice kingdom, a Christmas circus, and a huge outdoors ice rink alongside countless winter stalls.

-Copenhagen, Denmark – The city’s number one Christmas market is being held at Tivoli Gardens, where you can meet Santa and his reindeers and ride some amazing rides while snacking on traditional sweets.
+Copenhagen, Denmark – The city’s number one Christmas market is held in Tivoli Gardens, where you can meet Santa and his reindeer, and go on some amazing rides while snacking on traditional sweets.

 Rome, Italy – The Christmas market in Rome turns Piazza Navona into a winter wonderland.
-The fountain in the Piazza give the market a festive and magical feeling.
+The fountain in the Piazza gives the market a festive and magical feeling.